axmandotcom/Call-Of-Pythy/README.md

 -Rotate left to right using the respective directional keys at a rate of angle_offset degrees per second

--Shoots 1 bullet at 1 second/rifle_fire_rate time with F key
+-Shoots 1 bullet each 1000/rifle_fire_rate miliseconds with F key

--Shoots several bullets with S key with a delay of 10 seconds/shotgun_fire_rate
+-Shoots several bullets with S key with a delay of 10000/shotgun_fire_rate miliseconds

 -Closes the game if q key is pressed